Garudimimus: Daily activity

 Limb proportions, pedal unguals morphology and the extension of the ilium of Garudimimus suggest that it was not adapted for speed as in the more cursorial ornithomimids, which are characterized by powerful thighs and straight unguals.
-In 2011, Lars Schmitz and Ryosuke Motani measured the dimensions of the sclerotic ring and eye socket in fossil specimens of dinosaurs and pterosaurs, as well as some living species.
-They noted that whereas diurnal (photopic) animals have smaller sclerotic rings, nocturnal (scotopic) animals tend to have more enlarged rings.
+In 2011, Lars Schmitz and Ryosuke Motani measured the dimensions of the scleral ring and eye socket in fossil specimens of dinosaurs and pterosaurs, as well as some living species.
+They noted that whereas diurnal (photopic) animals have smaller scleral rings, nocturnal (scotopic) animals tend to have more enlarged rings.
 Cathemeral (mesopic) animals—which are irregularly active throughout the day and night—are between these two ranges.
 Schmitz and Motani separated ecological and phylogenetic factors and by examining 164 living species, they noticed that eye measurements are quite accurate when inferring diurnality, cathemerality, or nocturnality in tetrapods.
 The results indicated that Garudimimus was a cathemeral herbivore with other predatory theropods being mainly nocturnal.
 Large herbivorous dinosaurs were found to have been cathemeral most likely because of the extended amounts of time during foraging and thermoregulation factors.
 Birds and pterosaurs were mostly diurnal with some nocturnal exceptions.
 They concluded that the ecological niche was a main driver in the development of diel activity.

 However, this analysis was criticized in the same year by Hall and colleagues arguing against the methods employed by Schmitz and Motani in that there is a considerable degree of similarities on scleral anatomy between diurnal, cathemeral and nocturnal animals.
 Moreover, soft tissues like the cornea are essential in figuring out how much light can enter the eye, which is clearly absent in fossil specimens.
 Schmitz and Motani made a response to this comment affirming their research and methodology properly categorized extinct dinosaur behaviors based on extant species.
 They cited the exterior border of the scleral ring as a reliable source when reconstructing visual capabilities.